Cociancich/ckan-tools4msp/README.md

 Problem: `library initialization failed - unable to allocate file descriptor table - out of memory#`
 Solution: https://superuser.com/a/1413390

+## Datapusher cannot open URL

+Example: `URLError: <urlopen error [Errno 99] Cannot assign requested address>`

+Datapusher tries to access the URL of the resource, which is a public URL.
+Make sure that the variable `CKAN_SITE_URL` is set to the public domain and that is reacheable from the datapusher container.
+`http://ckan:5000` can be used when deploying locally, but make sure that `/etc/hosts` contains `ckan` as an alias for `localhost`.

 ## Unexpected results in spatial queries